 If you love the taste of freshly-toasted sesame seeds, be sure to check out the Sesame broccoli recipe to see a quick and tasty sesame-infused broccoli side dish.
 Or if you’re looking for another slow carb salad for your summer barbecue, our Quinoa, black bean, and corn salad.

 - 1 tablespoon raw sesame seeds

 - 1 carrot, finely grated

 - 1 pound package frozen shelled edamame (soy beans)

 - 1 tablespoon sesame oil

 - 1 tablespoon soy sauce

-- In a medium saucepan, cover the frozen edamame with water and bring to a boil.
-Boil for 3 minutes, drain and set aside in a medium-sized bowl to cool.
+In a medium saucepan, cover the frozen edamame with water and bring to a boil.
+Boil for 3 minutes, drain, and set aside in a medium-sized bowl to cool.

-Combine the sesame oil, soy sauce, and rice vinegar and pour over the edamame.
+Combine the sesame oil, soy sauce, and rice vinegar a small bowl, mixing well.

-- Add in the shredded carrot and sesame seeds to the edamame mixture and mix well.
+Add the sesame oil mixture, grated carrot and toasted sesame seeds to the edamame mixture and mix well.